GSA/digitalgov.gov/content/events/2019/11/2019-11-05-foundations-agile-ii.md

 ---
 slug: foundations-agile-ii
-title: 'Foundations of Agile II'
+title: 'Foundations of Agile, Part II'
 deck: "with Alan Atlas and Alan Brouilette"
 summary: 'Part two of exploring the fundamentals of the Agile methodology will look at the external view of producing customer value and the difficulty of adopting Agile methods.'
 featured_image: